Take the stress out of SSL installation and let our tech experts take care of it!

-We recommend you back up the configuration file before making any changes to it.
-This way you will have the opportunity to revert the changes if something goes wrong.
-You can simply copy your current *.conf file and rename it as *.conf_backup.
+We recommend you backup the configuration file before making any changes to it.
+This way you can revert the changes if something goes wrong.
+Simply copy and save your current *.conf file as *.conf_backup:

 The Virtual Host for 443 port should look the following way:

 <VirtualHost [IP ADDRESS]:443> ServerAdmin firstname.lastname@example.org DocumentRoot var/www ServerName www.ssl-tutorials.com ErrorLog www/home/logs/error_log SSLEngine on SSLCertificateFile /etc/ssl/ssl-tutorials_com.crt SSLCertificateKeyFile /etc/ssl/ssl-tutorials.key SSLCertificateChainFile /etc/ssl/ssl-tutorials_com.ca-bundle </VirtualHost>

 Note: starting from Apache 2.4.8, the SSLCertificateChainFile directive became obsolete.
 Intermediate Certificates can now be added to the SSLCertificateFile.

 Step 4: Enabling OCSP Stapling

 OCSP Stapling improves performance by providing the clients with up-to-date status of your certificate.

 If you want to enable OCSP Stapling for the website, please add the following directive to the Virtual Host: